University of Miami School of Architecture / Arquitectonica

 The roof itself, a thin-shell concrete structure, is a moment of high visual drama.
 The slab warps slightly, seemingly melting in the Miami heat, to form a gentle arc that adds complexity to the silhouette of the structure.
 Besides affording effective shading over the glazed east and west fronts, the bowed roof also sets up the design’s primary formal swerve.
 The curve of the roof interacts with the curve at the entrance to demonstrate the plasticity of concrete.
 These two gestures transform a simple box into dynamic architectural expression, incorporating core modernist principles into a progressive design that will serve as an influence for the next generation of architects.

-The design, orientation and strategic elements of the building address the movements of the sun and ensure a sustainable work environment even in the hottest months.
+The design, orientation, and strategic elements of the building address the movements of the sun and ensure a sustainable work environment even in the hottest months.
 The concrete roof warps over the southernmost point of the building to shade the interior from sunlight.
-The building can operate during daytime without the use of any artificial light while featuring the first ever use of 18-foot-high hurricane-resistant glass panels.
+The building can operate during the daytime without the use of any artificial light while featuring the first-ever use of 18-foot-high hurricane-resistant glass panels.
 Operable windows allow better insulation and eliminate dependence on air conditioning during the summer.

 Studios are the heart of every architecture school and a strong magnet for prospective students.
-Fully stocked with digital fabrication facilities, exhibitions areas and ample room for social and public functions, the design of the studio spaces synthesizes every aspect of twenty-first-century pedagogy into a cogent whole, packing them into a deceptively simple envelope of thin concrete.
+Fully stocked with digital fabrication facilities, exhibitions areas, and ample room for social and public functions, the design of the studio spaces synthesizes every aspect of twenty-first-century pedagogy into a cogent whole, packing them into a deceptively simple envelope of thin concrete.
 The open plan studio space is based on a twenty-five-foot square workstation module that can accommodate a variety of desk configurations ranging from 90 to 130 workstations.
 The main entrance leads into an informal lobby that continues as a nave-like space running through the studios.
 The east and west walls of the central volume are clad in felt for students to pin up their work and the nave has movable boards for informal critiques and exhibitions.
 The studios on the south side of the circulation passage are intended for design-build courses and have direct access to the outdoor work area.
-Scattered cubes of different materials signify different uses within the open studio space: curtains for the jury areas, glass and panels for seminar and meeting spaces, concrete for the fabrication lab.
+Scattered cubes of different materials signify different uses within the open studio space: curtains for the jury areas, glass, and panels for seminar and meeting spaces, concrete for the fabrication lab.
 Two glazed freestanding pavilions serve as faculty and visiting professor offices that can be redesigned and rebuilt by students each year, providing a setting for creativity and collaboration.